MSc Counselling

 Learning

 From the outset you’re engaged in skills learning, as the first year of this MSc introduces you to counselling and practical training in the application of helping interventions.
 This foundation year provides counselling skills, and the experience you need to undertake a practice placement.
+As the course is accredited to teach both in-person and online therapy, Year 1 is blended so that you can develop skills in both these disciplines.

 The subsequent two years involve a fascinating combination of teaching in theory, research, practice and professional issues, and self-development, all of which are designed to be directly linked to practice placement.
+In Year 3 you'll also look at working therapeutically with children and young people, and work on a practice-based project.

-Additionally, you’ll have the opportunity to take part in workshops to introduce and develop your understanding of mental health issues, such as depression and anxiety, addictions, and eating disorders, along with specific approaches such as solution-focussed therapies and mindfulness.
+Additionally, you’ll have the opportunity to take part in workshops to introduce and develop your understanding of mental health issues, such as depression and anxiety, addictions, and eating disorders, along with specific approaches such as solution-focused therapies and mindfulness.

 Assessment